nrinaudo/kantan.csv/docs/src/main/tut/08-error_handling.md

 reliability or maintainability are not an issue, for example.

 ## Drop errors
-Another common, if not always viable strategy is to use [`collect`] to simply drop whatever rows failed to parse:
+Another common, if not always viable strategy is to use [`collect`] to simply drop whatever rows failed to decode:

 ```tut
 rawData.asCsvReader[Person](',', false).collect { case kantan.codecs.Result.Success(a) ⇒ a }.toList